karma-coin/.github/profile/README.md

 The software is available in the following code repos.

 ### [karamacoin-server](https://github.com/karma-coin/karmacoin-server)
-A Rust implimentation of the Karma Coin Blockchain Node and API.
+A Rust implimentation of Karmachain 1.0.

 ### [kermacoin-verifier](https://github.com/karma-coin/karmacoin-verifier)
 A Dart implementation of the Karma Coin verifier API.